 Meet Erik Huckle

-He landed at Amazon after the MBA, while his cofounder continued the robotics business, where he worked in a secret startup which created and launched a hardware product internally.
+Erik landed at Amazon after completing his MBA.
+There, he first worked in a secret startup that created and launched a hardware product internally.
 Now he is at a venture studio in Austin where he is the Head of Product building a contractor management platform utilizing a distributed ledger.

 Do you have any advice on product discovery, prioritizing features and creating a roadmap?